alexlafetra/murmur/README.md

 # murmur
  Murmur is a digital instrument built around collective flocking behavior and granular synthesis.
+With it, you can utilize a murmuration of simulated birds to synthesize and record sound.
+The engine currently supports .mp3 and .wav samples.

  ![An image of murmur in-action](/resources/images/img1_header.png)